Health Services Overview

 - Be advised that only those listed on this form may pick up your child.

-Effective January 1, 2005 New York State require that students be immunized against Varicella (chickenpox), Pertussis (whooping cough) and tetanus as requirements for school entry and attendance.
-The follow chart is a checklist of required immunizations by grade level(s). (more information)
+Effective January 1, 2005 New York State require that all students be immunized against Varicella (chickenpox), Pertussis (whooping cough) and tetanus as requirements for school entry and attendance.
+See this link of required immunizations by grade level(s).

 - School nurses at Barringer Road, Fisher and Jarvis provide parents with copies of the Health Affidavit in May prior to students entering these grades to allow parents ample time to arrange their child’s physical over the summer.